gardener/gardener/docs/usage/shoot-operations/shoot_credentials_rotation.md

 ### Cloud Provider Keys

 End-users must provide credentials such that Gardener and Kubernetes controllers can communicate with the respective cloud provider APIs in order to perform infrastructure operations.
-For example, Gardener uses them to setup and maintain the networks, security groups, subnets, etc., while the [cloud-controller-manager](https://kubernetes.io/docs/concepts/architecture/cloud-controller/) uses them to reconcile load balancers and routes, and the [CSI controller](https://kubernetes-csi.github.io/docs/) uses them to reconcile volumes and disks.
+For example, Gardener uses them to set up and maintain the networks, security groups, subnets, etc., while the [cloud-controller-manager](https://kubernetes.io/docs/concepts/architecture/cloud-controller/) uses them to reconcile load balancers and routes, and the [CSI controller](https://kubernetes-csi.github.io/docs/) uses them to reconcile volumes and disks.

 Depending on the cloud provider, the required [data keys of the `Secret` differ](../../../example/70-secret-provider.yaml).
 Please consult the documentation of the respective provider extension documentation to get to know the concrete data keys (e.g., [this document for AWS](https://github.com/gardener/gardener-extension-provider-aws/blob/master/docs/usage/usage.md#provider-secret-data)).